maxgoff/questions_with_flair/README.md

 | macro avg      | 0.9510    | 0.9793 | 0.9736   | 500     |
 | weighted avg   | 0.9729    | 0.9700 | 0.9705   | 500     |
 | samples avg    | 0.9700    | 0.9700 | 0.9700   | 500     |

 Although these results appear promising, the importance of conversational context cannot be overstated.
+But the model does appear to be pretty decent as a start for recognizing open-ended questions out of context.